Tri-State Collegiate Hockey League: History

 The TSCHL was formed in 2010 and consisted of eight teams for its first season.
-Only the Dayton remains in the league from the inaugural season, however, founding member club Cincinnati rejoined 'The T' in 2023 after a three-year absence.
+Only Dayton remains in the league from the inaugural season.

 A number of the league's current members were part of the now defunct Great Lakes Intercollegiate Hockey Association (GLIHA), while others in the past joined from the College Hockey East and the Midwest Collegiate Hockey League (MCHL).
 All 11 members currently compete within the ACHA Division II Southeast Region.
 The league was separated into two divisions, beginning in the 2021–2022 season, for only the second time in its history.
-The only other time was in the 2018–2019 season.
-For the current season, the league is back to one overall division.
+Currently, the league is back in a two division format with its current membership being at ten teams.

 Indiana won the ACHA Men's Division II National Championship in 2024, becoming the first team from the league to do so.

 Former logo of the TSCHL.
 Used until the conclusion of the 2018–19 season.